awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 This command creates an instance using the "Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.4.1 (Ubuntu 22.04) 20241116" AMI, in the default VPC with the default security group.
 Make your instance accessible through SSH, using an appropriate security group or the [AWS Systems Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html), and log in to the instance.
 You can also use the [AWS Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/tutorial-launch-my-first-ec2-instance.html) to create a new EC2 instance.

 > NOTE: You may need to update the --image-id to the latest available.
-See https://docs.aws.amazon.com/dlami/latest/devguide/find-dlami-id.html for instructions.
+See https://docs.aws.amazon.com/dlami/latest/devguide/find-dlami-id.html for instructions on finding the latest DLAMI.

 Once logged in, you can set up your Python environment to run GraphStorm